What must I prove to be eligible for T visa status?

-- You would suffer extreme hardship if removed or forced to leave; and
+- You would suffer “extreme hardship involving unusual and severe harm” if you were removed (deported) or forced to leave.1

-Note: These above requirements are defined and explained in more detail in the next section, Explanation of eligibility requirements.
+Note: These above requirements are defined and explained in more detail in the next section, Proving your case: T visa requirements.

 1 8 U.S.C. § 1101(a)(15)(T)(i); 8 C.F.R. § 214.11(b)